 Affective Experience.
 To measure emotions and stress, we asked participants how they felt at the end of the prematch baseline.
 We used items from the modified Differential Emotions Scale to assess emotions and stress participants felt “right now” (Fredrickson, 2013).
 For positive affect, we measured four items: amusement, excitement, joy, and pride.
 For negative affect, we measured four items: anger, fear, overwhelm, and stress.
 Before the matches, the scales ranged from 1 (strongly disagree) to 7 (strongly agree) (All response options were labeled, and numbers were displayed to participants for clarity) (details for all scoring rules are described in the Data Preprocessing section).
 The data from our project for the scales showed good internal consistency (Cronbach's α = 0.74 to 0.88).
 We used our Polish translation of the items.
 Similar measures were used in the previous studies and showed high internal reliability, ranging from Cronbach's α = 0.82 to 0.94 (e.g., Cohn et al., 2009; Fredrickson et al., 2003; 2017; Wang et al., 2021).

 Challenge/Threat Cardiovascular Response.
 We collected cardiac biosignals using the Vrije Universiteit Ambulatory Monitoring System (VU-AMS, the Netherlands).
 VU-AMS includes impedance cardiography (ICG) and electrocardiography (ECG) that allow the recording of cardiac action continuously and noninvasively.
 Following psychophysiological guidelines (Sherwood et al., 1990; van Lien et al., 2015), we used pre-gelled AgCl electrodes (Kendall Abro, H98SG) placed in a standard Lead II configuration for ECG and a four-spot electrode array for ICG.
 The recordings were processed using the VU-AMS Data, Analysis & Management Software (VU-DAMS 5.4.20).
 After detecting B, C, X, and R points in the ECG and ICG, we (MB and PC) visually checked and adjusted all point markers when necessary to correct erroneous placements.
-Then, we calculated the pre-ejection period (PEP, the period from initiating ventricular depolarization to opening of the aortic valve and ejection of blood reported in milliseconds) and cardiac output (CO, the amount of blood pumped by the heart per minute reported in liters) CO is calculated by first estimating stroke volume - the amount of blood ejected during each beat - and multiplying that by heart rate.
+Then, we calculated heart rate (reported as number of beats per minute, bpm) the pre-ejection period (PEP, the period from initiating ventricular depolarization to opening of the aortic valve and ejection of blood reported in milliseconds) and cardiac output (CO, the amount of blood pumped by the heart per minute reported in liters, ms) CO is calculated by first estimating stroke volume - the amount of blood ejected during each beat - and multiplying that by heart rate.

 We collected cardiovascular biosignals using Finometer MIDI (Finapres Medical Systems, Netherlands).
 Finometrer MIDI uses the volume-clamp method with finger cuﬀs to record finger arterial pressure waveforms.
-It allows us to estimate systolic blood pressure (SBP), diastolic blood pressure (DBP), and total peripheral resistance (TPR, a measure of the total vascular resistance reported in mmHg·min/L).
+It allows us to estimate systolic blood pressure (SBP, reported in mmHg), diastolic blood pressure (DBP, reported in mmHg), and total peripheral resistance (TPR, a measure of the total vascular resistance reported in mmHg·min/L).